planetary-social/nos-crossposting-service/README.md

 ### `CROSSPOSTING_ENVIRONMENT`

 Execution environment.
 Setting environment to `DEVELOPMENT`:
-- replaces an adapter which posts to Twitter with a mock adapter
+- replaces an adapter which posts to Twitter with a noop adapter

 Optional, can be set to `PRODUCTION` or `DEVELOPMENT`.
 Defaults to `PRODUCTION`.